-Highway Investments also include protection of the amenities corridors which consist of canopied roadways, palm-lined causeways, historic road segments, scenic vistas, gateways to the communities, etc. These roadways are targeted for preservation and should not be impacted by widening or new project construction.
+In the 2030 MTP, CORE MPO has delineated a series of amenity corridors.
+The highway Investments include protection of these amenity corridors which consist of canopied roadways, palm-lined causeways, historic road segments, scenic vistas, gateways to the communities, etc. These roadways are targeted for preservation and should not be impacted by widening or new project construction.
+Improvements to them will focus on improving operational efficiency and maintenance.
 The most typical of amenities in the Savannah region are canopy roadways and historic roadway segments.
 Gateways to the communities are also important to travelers.
-The table below lists the percentage of these amenities in the EJ/Non-EJ areas for Chatham County.
+Later MTP updates carried forward this amenity corridor concept.
+Figure 4.2 shows where these amenity corridors are located in comparison to the EJ target areas.